Historic Preservation Commission

 - Walking Tour Brochure (PDF): Download a copy of the Historic Walking Tour.
 Get out and learn about Eagle's rich history!

-- Eagle Historical Museum
+- The Eagle Museum of History & Preservation

 - Facebook Page: Check out HPC's Facebook Page for historical happenings in the local area